Join Us: Support policies that harness the full potential of renewable energy in the United States.

 Support America’s rural communities by affirming the right of property owners to lease their land for renewable energy development.

 Rural communities are central to wind energy’s identity.
 So much so that America’s heartland has earned the nickname “Wind Country.”
 Wind’s expansion in rural communities has grown the local tax base, generating new revenue that goes towards fixing roads, funding public services and investing in schools.

-U.S. wind power contributes over $1.6 billion in state and local taxes and land lease payments to farmers and ranchers every year.
+U.S. wind and solar power contribute $2.5 billion in state and local taxes and land lease payments to farmers and ranchers every year.

 The typical wind farm leaves 98 percent of the land in its footprint undisturbed, leaving the rest free for property owners to continue farming, ranching and enjoying.